 - Veterinary hospitals

-Upward mobility in this profession requires not only scientific skills, but also good communication, business and management techniques.
+Upward mobility in this profession requires not only scientific skills, but also good communication, business, and management techniques.
 With advanced education and experience, medical microbiologists can develop and manage their own research projects.

-A Ph.D. degree usually begins with students choosing a particular research topic.
+A Ph.D. program usually begins with students choosing a particular research topic.
 The student then develops a hypothesis and a plan to prove it through research.
 Earning the degree hinges on presenting a final report and dissertation.
 Graduates can then obtain a postdoctoral position, which provides the opportunity for publication, a necessary step in obtaining a tenured faculty position at a college or university.